Open-Science-Student-Support-Group/osssg-website/documents/posts/new-post-workflow/index.md

 Modifying the template for new posts:

-1. Copy the `1999-01-24_event-post` directory into the `/events/posts/` directory
+1. Copy the `1999-01-24_event-post` directory into the project's `/events/posts/` directory on your local computer
 2. Rename the `1999-01-24_event-post` directory with the appropriate post date and event name
 3. Open the `1999-01-24_event-post/index.md` file, edit and modify as needed

 ::: {.callout-warning}
-When renaming the post's directory, follow the formatting used in the template (i.e., `data_post-name`).
+When renaming the post's directory, follow the formatting used in the template (i.e., `date_post-name`).
 This keeps the posts organized and easy to parse.
 Do not include spaces anywhere in the name, only underscores (which should separate the date and post name) and hyphens (which take the place of spaces) are allowed.
 :::

 #### Generic post template